 Can AI replace humans?

 While AI can automate many tasks and augment human capabilities, it is unlikely to replace humans.
-AI is best suited for specific, well-defined tasks, while humans excel at creativity, empathy and general intelligence.
+AI is best suited for specific, well-defined tasks, while humans excel at creativity, empathy, and general intelligence.
 The most successful applications of AI are likely to involve collaboration between humans and machines.

 What are people using AI for?